Scale invariant robot behavior with fractals: Methods

 Once cured, the module was removed from the mold, flipped over, and placed on a draw-coated layer of uncured silicone with 2 mm thickness to seal its top side.
 A hole was poked into one of the side walls of the module and a rubber tube was inserted and glued with Sil-Poxy to create the basal robot.

 To assemble a fractal aggregation, single modules were attached to each other using silicone elastomer as bonding agent.
-Finally, holes were punched in the side walls of the adjacent modules located in each horizontal plane such that one tube can be used to pressurize all the modules in each plane at the same time.
+Finally, holes were punched in the side walls of the adjacent modules located in each horizontal plane.
+This allows groups of modules within the same plane to be pressurized by a single air inlet.
+For example, the robot in Fig. 1g,h has two groups of modules in the lowest horizontal plane (two “feet”), one group of modules in the middle plane, and one group on the highest plane, requiring just four independent air inlets, instead of 18.
+Once assembled, robots were placed on top of a sheet of ABS Plastic (MyStudio MS20CYC Background Cyclorama), which was covered in cornstarch (Argo\textregistered, ACH Food Companies, Inc.) to reduce the friction between the silicone body of the robot and the plastic substrate~\cite{kriegman2020sim2real4designs}.